‘GIFs are cringe’: Animated image site says it’s out of fashion and asks to be sold to Facebook owner | Technology

 In the same court document, Giphy even shows reports and tweets joking about how old-fashioned, cheesy GIFs are and used by older people.

-“I just learned how to use GIFs to react and teenagers are now informing me that GIFs are ‘cringe’,” reports one of the users in the aforementioned posts.
+“I just learned how to use GIFs to react and teenagers are now telling me that GIFs are ‘cringe’,” reports one of the users in the cited posts.

 The site also reports that it saw GIF search and uploads drop between October 2020 and May 2022 — the extent of the drop, however, is not revealed in the document.